Judith Miller: Refusal to disclose her source

 For her second grand jury appearance, Miller produced a notebook from a previously undisclosed meeting with Libby on June 23, 2003.
 This was several weeks before Joseph Wilson's New York Times editorial was published.
 This belied the theory that Libby was retaliating against Wilson for his Times editorial.
 According to Miller's notes from that earlier meeting, Libby disclosed that Joseph Wilson's wife was a CIA employee who was involved in her husband's trip to Niger.
 Miller's notebook from her July 8, 2003, meeting with Libby contains the name "Valerie Flame [sic]".
 This reference occurred six days before Novak published Plame's name and unmasked her as a CIA operative.

 Miller's grand jury account was the basis for her last article in The New York Times.
 The newspaper published Miller's first-person account, "My Four Hours Testifying in the Federal Grand Jury Room", on October 16, 2005.
-Miller said she could not remember who gave her the name "Valerie Plame" but she was sure it didn't come from Libby.
+Miller said she could not remember who gave her the name "Valerie Plame" but she was sure it did not come from Libby.

 Miller testified as a witness on January 30, 2007, at the trial of Scooter Libby, which began in January 2007.
 The trial ended on March 6, 2007, with Libby's conviction on four of five counts, but none of the counts had to do with his actual revealing of Plame's name to the media.